Accessing nucleon transversity with one-point energy correlators

 {\it OPEC. --} In the collinear limit, the OPEC is encoded within general light cone correlators that define a new class of fragmenting jet functions (FJFs) \cite{Procura:2009vm, Kang:2016ehg}.
 For a jet initiated by a quark, this correlator is given by

-where $\chi_{n}$ is the gauge invariant quark field in SCET \cite{Bauer:2000ew, Bauer:2000yr, Bauer:2001ct, Bauer:2001yt} that create collinear particles from the vacuum. $E_J$ and $E_i$ represent the energy of the jet and the measured particles, respectively. $z\equiv E_J/Q$ represents the energy fraction of the jet that is initiated from the quark with energy $Q$.
-The measurement is performed on the energy flux inside the jet $J$, and the state $|J X\rangle \notag$ represents the final-state unobserved particles $X$ and the jet $J$ with the energy correlator inside.
+where $\chi_{n}$ is the gauge invariant quark field in soft-collinear effective theory \cite{Bauer:2000ew, Bauer:2000yr, Bauer:2001ct, Bauer:2001yt} that creates collinear particles from the vacuum. $E_J$ and $E_i$ represent the energy of the jet and the measured hadron, respectively. $z\equiv E_J/Q$ represents the energy fraction of the jet that is initiated from the quark with energy $Q$.
+The measurement is performed on the energy flux inside the jet $J$, and the state $|J(h_i) X\rangle \notag$ represents the final-state unobserved particles $X$ and the jet $J$ with the hadron $h_i$ inside.
 This definition implicitly depends on the jet algorithms (e.g., the jet radius $R$), which we suppress for notational simplicity.
 Taking into account the unpolarized and transversely polarized quark initiating the jet, we can parametrize the above correlators at the leading power as \cite{Boussarie:2023izj}